WhereSoftwareGoesToDie/retcon/docs/data-source.md

 a useful error message to their stderr stream.
 These messages will be logged by Retcon at the ERROR log level.

+Operations which otherwise fail must exit with either status 3 or a status above 10, and must print a useful error message to their stderr stream.
+These message will be logged by Retcon at the ERROR level.

 ### Create

 The create operation inserts a new data item into a data source.